Lullabot/information-security-policy/appendix/device-checklist.md

 - [ ] All mobile devices have at least a 6 digit PIN and screen timeout set.
   * Android devices should not use a pattern-style lock.
   * If supported, set your device to wipe all data after a certain number of failed unlock attempts.
-On iOS, this is under "Face (or Touc)h ID &amp; Passcode" in Settings.
+On iOS, this is under "Face (or Touch) ID &amp; Passcode" in Settings.
 - [ ] Confirm "Find My" or equivalent is enabled.
 - [ ] Rooted Android phones and jailbroken iPhones should be treated with care.